 Selected in the 2017 FOA, Root & Ratliff Ditch Company, located in Mancos, Colorado, will replace 29,000 feet of earthen canals with just over 27,248 feet of PVC pipe.
 This project will result in an annual salt load reduction of approximately 2,347 tons to the Colorado River at a cost effectiveness of \$58.21 per ton.
-The cooperative agreement was executed in September 2018 with construction planned to begin in the fall of 2020 and be completed in 2022.
+The cooperative agreement was executed in September 2018, construction began in the fall of 2020, and it's scheduled to be completed in 2022.